StanfordVL/GibsonEnv/README.md

 ----
 <img src=misc/instance_colorcoding_semantics.png width="600">

 Gibson can provide pixel-wise frame-by-frame semantic masks when the model is semantically annotated.
-As of now we have incorporated models from [Matterport 3D](https://niessner.github.io/Matterport/) and [Matterport 3D](https://niessner.github.io/Matterport/) for this purpose, and we refer you to the original dataset's reference for the list of their semantic classes and annotations.
+As of now we have incorporated models from [Stanford 2D3DS](http://buildingparser.stanford.edu/) and [Matterport 3D](https://niessner.github.io/Matterport/) for this purpose, and we refer you to the original dataset's reference for the list of their semantic classes and annotations.

 For detailed instructions of rendering semantics in Gibson, see [semantic instructions](gibson/utils/semantics.md).
 In the light beta release, the space `17DRP5sb8fy` includes Matterport 3D style semantic annotation and `space7` includes Stanford 2D3DS style annotation.